Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips for Database Education

-We conducted a user study among \textsc{cs} undergraduate/postgraduate students who are enrolled in the database systems course in an academic institution.
+We conducted a user study among \textsc{cs} undergraduate/postgraduate students who are enrolled in the database course at our university.
 51 unpaid volunteers participated in the study.
-Note that these volunteers are different from those who participated in the surveys in Sections~\ref{secintro} and~\ref{sec:feedback}.
-After consenting to have their feedback recorded and analyzed, we presented a brief tutorial of the \textsc{arena} \textsc{gui} describing the tool and how to use it.
-Then they were allowed to explore it for an unstructured time.
-Through the \textsc{gui}, the participants can specify the choice of problem (\textsc{b-tips} vs \textsc{i-tips}), configure parameters (\eg $\alpha,\beta,\lambda$), and switch between subtree kernel and tree edit distance\eat{ for computing structural differences}.
+Note that these volunteers are different from those in the survey in Section~\ref{sec:feedback}.
+After consenting to have their feedback recorded and analyzed, we presented a brief tutorial of the \textsc{ARENA} GUI~\cite{arena}, describing how learners can use the interface to inspect the \textsc{qep} and alternative plans.
+Then they were allowed to explore it for an unstructured time.\eat{ Through the \textsc{gui}, the participants can specify the choice of problem (\textsc{b-tips} vs \textsc{i-tips}), configure parameters (\eg $\alpha,\beta,\lambda$), and switch between subtree kernel and tree edit distance\eat{ for computing LogiPln differences}.} With \textsc{gfp} enabled, the observed waiting time for each \textsc{aqp} in the study did not exceed approximately 1 second.
+Figure~\ref{fig:tips_gui} shows the \textsc{tips-gui} interface used in the study.